 ECI's Analytics Lab

-Since inception, ECI has researched and reported on the positive effects an ethical foundation can have on an organization.
+Since its inception, ECI has researched and reported on the positive effects an ethical foundation can have on an organization.
 A culture grounded in good ethical behavior creates long lasting rewards for a company, including the ability to attract and retain highly talented individuals.
-The AL Project began in the fall of 2016 with one goal in mind – create a way to help organizations operationalize ethics and compliance to create and maintain a positive ethical culture.
+The ECI Analytics Lab Project began in the fall of 2016 with one goal in mind – create a way to help organizations operationalize ethics and compliance to create and maintain a positive ethical culture.
 The ECI Analytics Lab Project is being led by the Ethics Research Center (ERC), the research arm of ECI, operating as a 501(c)3.

-ECI is seeking financial support from organizations, and in-kind support of the technical infrastructure and administration needed to foster a new level of thinking and analytical approach to the governance, risk and compliance industry.
-Additionally, as a non-profit organization, ECI is not prepared or motivated to equip a go-to-market structure for commercializing the solution or any of its derivatives.
+ECI is seeking financial support from organizations, and in-kind support of the technical infrastructure and administration needed to foster a new level of thinking and an analytical approach to the governance, risk and compliance industry.

-- As a donor, publicly demonstrate your organization’s commitment to the promotion of integrity and the reduction of non-compliance in business; and
+- As a donor, publicly demonstrate your organization’s commitment to the promotion of integrity and the reduction of non-compliance in business.

-- Showcasing your interest in the positive benefits of this next wave of analytics.
+- Showcase your organization’s interest in the positive benefits of this next wave of ethics & compliance analytics.

-For more information or to become a AL Partner, contact Holli Redekop at firstname.lastname@example.org.
+For more information or to become a Lab Partner, please contact Holli Redekop, Vice President, Development at firstname.lastname@example.org or 571-480-4416.